CacheControl/json-rules-engine/docs/rules.md

 #### ```rule.on('failure', Function(Object event, Almanac almanac, RuleResult ruleResult))```

 Companion to `success`, except fires when the rule fails.
+The callback will receive the event object, the current [Almanac](./almanac.md), and the [Rule Result](./rules.md#rule-results).

 ```js
 engine.on('failure', function(event, almanac, ruleResult) {